 - Failing to appear in court for your citation;

 - Failing to pay or discharge your fine and costs;

 - Failing to present certificate of completion of alcohol or tobacco course;

 - Being held in contempt for violating the court’s judgment.

 A period of driver’s license suspension is also mandatory on conviction of DUI and other minor alcohol violations.

 Appearance & Notification

-You, and your parent or guardian, have a due to continue appearing in court even after you reach 17 years of age.
+You and your parent or guardian, have an obligation to continue appearing in court even after you reach 17 years of age.
 If you fail to appear in this case after your 17th birthday and notification by this court, you may be charged with an additional offense and arrested.
-You, and your parent or guardian, also have an obligation to inform the court within 10 days each time you change address.
+You and your parent or guardian, also have an obligation to inform the court within 10 days each time you change address.
 This obligation continues until your case is fully resolved and all fines and costs are paid or discharged.
-Failure to make a proper notification may cause you, and your parents or guardians, to be charged with a criminal violation and arrested.
+Failure to make a proper notification may cause you and your parents or guardians, to be charged with a criminal violation and arrested.

 See Article 45.057(h)(i) C.C.P.